 Step 1: Identification & Clustering of Installed Bushing Fleet

 Traditionally, utilities have not always focused too much attention on specification of transformer bushings.
 This has led to situations where a variety of bushing types from different manufacturers can be found in a single transformer fleet.
 Since not all bushings carry the same risk of failure, it is advisable to start by establishing ‘clusters’ of similar bushing types.
 For example, in the 1970s, utilities in Germany, France, Ireland, Colombia and South Africa began efforts to standardize their bushing fleets.
 Commonly applied cluster criteria for bushings included:

 • Importance of substation where bushing is installed

 Individual sub-criteria can then be added within any specific cluster to allow more detailed analysis.
 It is also important to include spare bushings into such assessments, since improper storage can lead to a defective bushing (e.g. dried out condenser core in an OIP bushing in case of vertical storage, moisture ingress, etc.).
 Proper clustering involves clear allocation of each bushing together with its individual serial number, related outline drawing and electrical data sheet.

 Step 2: Risk Assessment of Installed Bushing Fleet

 In general, there are two ways to perform a risk assessment of an installed fleet of bushings:

-Assuming that a transformer has a life expectancy of 40 to 60 years and a bushing one of >25 years, it is advisable to change the bushing after half the transformer’s life.
-In such a case, detailed evaluation of a bushing’s condition is not really necessary.
+Based on age: Assuming a transformer has a life expectancy of 40 to 60 years and a bushing one of >25 years, it is advisable to change the bushing after half the transformer’s life.
+In such a case, detailed evaluation of a bushing’s condition is not necessary.

 • dissipation factor rises exponentially at operating temperatures significantly higher than ambient (see Fig. 2);